Eligibility

 Prior to joining, you will be invited to an introductory session for all incoming apprentices so that you can meet each other and your key points of contact at the firm.
 You will also find out more about the qualifications you will be working towards and what you can expect from our academic provider.

 You will be allocated one day per week for focused study time.
-This will give you dedicated time to work towards achieving your LLB Law degree and prepare for the SQE assessments.
+This will give you dedicated time to work towards achieving your LLB Law and Legal Practice degree and prepare for the SQE assessments.

 You will be enrolled in a study programme with an accredited industry leading provider, giving you all the tools, resources and materials you need to navigate your studies and develop your knowledge and skills.
 The programme will involve a combination of in-person workshops and online self-study, with access to highly experienced tutors to guide and support you throughout.